tonychunxizhu/j4ts-funtions/README.md

 ## example
-There is an example candy for classes in java.util.function
+There is an example candy test for classes in java.util.function